mpp-doric/Android-Security-Reference/hardware/keystore.md

 This means on a hardware backed device even if rooted the private keys cannot be extracted!
 They can still be used locally however (by an attacker).

 > Key material may be bound to the secure hardware (e.g., Trusted Execution Environment (TEE), Secure Element (SE)) of the Android device.
 When this feature is enabled for a key, its key material is never exposed outside of secure hardware.
 If the Android OS is compromised or an attacker can read the device's internal storage, the attacker may be able to use any app's Android Keystore keys on the Android device, but not extract them from the device.
 This feature is enabled only if the device's secure hardware supports the particular combination of key algorithm, block modes, padding schemes, and digests with which the key is authorized to be used.
-To check whether the feature is enabled for a key, obtain a KeyInfo for the key and inspect the return value of KeyInfo.isInsideSecurityHardware().
+To check whether the feature is enabled for a key, obtain a KeyInfo for the key and inspect the return value of KeyInfo.isInsideSecureHardware().

 and